awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 ### How to determine the type of failure<a name="lambda-edge-testing-debugging-failure-type"></a>

 To help you decide where to focus as you debug and work to resolve errors returned by CloudFront, it's helpful to identify why CloudFront is returning an HTTP error\.
 To get started, you can use the graphs provided in the **Monitoring** section of the CloudFront console on the AWS Management Console\.
-For more information about viewing graphs in the **Monitoring** section of the CloudFront console, see [Monitoring CloudFront with Amazon CloudWatch](monitoring-using-cloudwatch.md)\.
+For more information about viewing graphs in the **Monitoring** section of the CloudFront console, see [Monitoring CloudFront metrics with Amazon CloudWatch](monitoring-using-cloudwatch.md)\.

 The following graphs can be especially helpful when you want to track down whether errors are being returned by origins or by a Lambda function, and to narrow down the type of issue when it's an error from a Lambda function\.